hoangviet2/LearningHub/README.md

-# LearningHub Round 2 STEM HACK
+# LearningHub - Tool for better student